 - Where do I tell the system the laid off was due to COVID-19.

 When you are directed to the separation tab, the first question is reason employment ended.
 In that drop down menu, you will see two options related to COVID-19: Layoff due to Coronavirus and reduced hours due to Coronavirus.

 - How do to enter return to work date if you don’t know.

 Use your best guess.
 This can be changed later.

-- How to use the fields in the Work Search tab.
+- When filing my claim, how do I use the fields in the Work Search tab.

 Click the magnifying glass in the blue square to the right of the Kinds of Job Seeking/O*Net field.
 In the pop up box you will be able to search different categories of work and then select the one that is most appropriate.